Brad Marchand Game Preview: Bruins vs. Wild

-Brad Marchand will be among those on the ice Tuesday when his Boston Bruins face the Minnesota Wild at TD Garden.
-Prop bets for Marchand in that upcoming Bruins-Wild game are available, so check out our stats to help you.
+Brad Marchand and the Boston Bruins will play the Minnesota Wild at 7:00 PM ET on Saturday, at Xcel Energy Center.
+There are prop bets for Marchand available, and here are some stats to help you with your bets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.